-A capella choral music presents a further challenge in that even the finest choirs very rarely maintain sufficiently precise pitch within and between takes to avoid the need for pitch correction.
-Every take segment has to be carefully checked against a pitch reference and adjusted prior to editing.
+A capella choral music presents a further challenge in that even the finest choirs very rarely maintain sufficiently precise pitch within and between takes to avoid any need for pitch correction.
+Every take segment is carefully checked against a pitch reference and adjusted prior to editing.
 Typically this doubles the length of the editing process.

 On the subject of pitch, a common issue is where one part is mistuned relative to the choir as a whole, so it cannot generally be dealt with using an overall pitch adjustment.
 In most instances the problem lies with just a few voices within the part singing under the note, and thankfully it’s possible to use what I call ‘audio microsurgery’ to filter out the unwanted frequencies.

 Usually there will be at least two rounds of editing.
 One’s perception of performance tends to be influenced by its context, and once all the more significant issues have been eliminated it becomes easier to spot any remaining minor blemishes.
 I have occasionally known the first round to get full approval, but it’s not entirely unknown for there to be 5 or more proof stages – this is more likely when several pairs of ears need to be satisfied!